hpc2n/softwareaccounting/docs/sams-faq.md

 # FAQ

+## Python 2 or Python 3?

+Python 2 should work but we have seen strange behaviour on some systems using Python 2.

+Python 3 is recommended.

 ## I have updated the config but all my old jobs are still wrong!

 Only new paths are evaulated.
 Old paths needs to be reseted using the --reset-path argument